rpominov/basic-streams/README.md

 // > 3
 ```

-If an `interval` is provided the items will be spread in time by that ammount of
+If an `interval` is provided the events will be spread in time by that ammount
-milliseconds, with the first one delayed.
-If the interval is `0` the items will
+of milliseconds, with the first one delayed.
+If the interval is `0` the events
-be produced as soon as possible but still asynchronously.
+will be produced as soon as possible but still asynchronously.

 ```js
 import fromIterable from "@basic-streams/from-iterable"